jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.addButton(title, function)`
     Add a single button to the GUI, the text on the button will be the same as the button's title.
-    A function should be specified, which will be called when the button is clicked.
+    A function should be specified, which will be called when the button is clicked, where the title is passed as a parameter to the function.

 * `.addButtons(titles, functions)`
     It's possible to add a list of buttons to the GUI.